Bob Hughes: Relationships with Lyla and Kim

 Years later, Bob became involved with Nurse Lyla Montgomery, and they fell in love and became engaged.
 However, trouble came during Dee Stewart's rape trial against John when Lyla was forced to admit that John was the father of her oldest daughter, Margo.
-Distressed that Lyla never told him about knowing John, in fact she led him to believe that she never knew him until now, Bob told Lyla that he didn't know how he felt about her.
+Distressed that Lyla never told him about knowing John, in fact she led him to believe that she never knew him until now, Bob told Lyla that he did not know how he felt about her.
 Sadly, Lyla returned his ring.
 Next, Bob briefly married Miranda Marlowe, an international criminal.
 At one point, Miranda learned that her daughter, Bilan, was alive.
 Seventeen years earlier, Miranda, fearing for Bilan's safety, was forced to abandon the child after Bilan's father was murdered by Mr. Big's criminal organization.
 Sympathetic to her plight, Tom and Margo agreed to locate the girl and convince Bilan of her mother's love.
 Unbeknownst to them, Mr. Big was hoping to uncover a missing treasure that had belonged to Bilan's father; he was also looking for the teenager.
 Tom and Margo traveled from a convent in Paris to the island of Drasue where they found Bilan in a jungle village—but Mr. Big's men had followed them.
 Luckily, Bilan was able to escape and made her way to the US.
 Despite having some issues with her new stepmother, a nearly grown up Frannie became friends with Bilan.
 Unfortunately, when Frannie did this, she shunted aside, just a bit, another friend of hers, Marcy Thompson.
-Marcy started to believe that Frannie didn't like her because of how poor she was and so when Frannie, who was volunteering as a candy striper at Memorial, introduced Marcy to her dad, Marcy decided to get Frannie back by kissing the older, rather shocked, Bob.
+Marcy started to believe that Frannie did not like her because of how poor she was and so when Frannie, who was volunteering as a candy striper at Memorial, introduced Marcy to her dad, Marcy decided to get Frannie back by kissing the older, rather shocked, Bob.
 At this same time, wealthy Kirk McColl, who was starting to date Marcy after Frannie spurned him, got mad at Marcy because she started developing a crush on Dr. Bob.
 During the end of 1983, while Bob was getting very frustrated about all of Miranda's lies, Marcy decided this was her time to pounce on Dr. Bob, literally.
 One day, Marcy went to Bob's office and literally threw herself on top of him unto his couch.
 At that moment, in walked Miranda, Bilan, Kirk and Frannie.
 Although it was innocent on Bob's part, that event helped bring about the end of Bob and Miranda's marriage.
 Although truth be told, Miranda found the Hughes family hopelessly provincial and, when her suave old flame arrived, he was easily able to persuade her to leave Bob.
 Marcy would continue to have that crush on Bob, until Lisa finally set her straight.